Singular Soliton Operators and Indefinite Metrics: Appendix 1. Proof of Theorem 1

 By calculating the residues we immediately obtain formula (\ref{eq:blochS}).

-\begin{rem} At all multiple points (if they exist) we have $\Im p(E_j) =0$, therefore all of them lie inside the contour $\beta_N$.
-If we have a holomorphic differential on a singular curve, the sum of residues at singular points is equal to zero, therefore they do not affect our integral. \end{rem}
+\begin{rem} At all multiple points (if they exist) we have $\Im p(E_j) =0$.
+Therefore all of them are inside the contour $\beta_N$.
+For any holomorphic differential on singular curve, the sum of residues at singular points is equal to zero.
+Therefore they do not affect our integral. \end{rem}